+I teach yoga poses (asanas) and breathing techniques (pranayama) and each class is arranged to accommodate a selection of these.
 The term will be structured so as each class will build week on week.
 This way students will get a chance to understand their efforts and capabilities and will be able to work towards developing their full potential.

 Props such as yoga belts and blocks are often used to allow those with less strength or flexibility to work correctly and achieve their potential at that time

 If you have any specific medical conditions, injury or have had a recent operation, please contact me in advance of booking